akarczmarz2000/ArtOfItAll-v2.0/README.md

 * The edit page will display all already know information and will allow the user to edit any of there except username
 ### Sign In
-* Will ask for username and password
-* Will use allauth to authenticate
+* Complete
 ### Sign Up
-* Will ask for some details like name, username, password ect to create account
-* Will send confirmation email that they need to access before they are able to enter the site
+* Complete

 ## Existing Features
 [Top](#table-of-content)
+### UX Features
+* Sticky bar at the top with navigation bar, site title, company logo, page title, checkout button, sign up and sign in button
+* Sign In that will allow people to login with an account made on the page
+* Sign Up that allows people to create an account for the page
+* Links to the products page that has a drop down for different art types
+### Home Features
+* Slide with art, need to create filter for popular art
+* Show a list of popular art displayed in row of 4 on normal screen, 2 on smaller and 1 on smallest
+### Products Features
+* Picture of the art displayed in a grid with the product name, price, rating and description underneath the picture
+* A filter at the top corner to allow sort by..
+The category sort in the navigation bar as a dropdown under products
+* Clicking the picture will show more information about the image on a new page
+* Selected category results will be displayed before image, with the keyword and number of results returned, search will be added later
+* The user can choose quantity, size needs to be added
+### Sign In
+* Asks for username and password
+* The site uses allauth to authenticate
+### Sign Up
+* Asks for some details like name, username, password ect to create account
+* Sends confirmation email that they need to access before they are able to enter the site
 # Technologies Used
 [Top](#table-of-content)